rismm/tp/docs/DeveloperGuide.md

 7. After the loop ends, if the `isFound` variable is still false, the `noItemFound` method of the Ui class is called to notify that no item has been found containing the word

 ### List Command
-The following is a class diagram of the FindCommand and its relevant dependencies
+The following is a class diagram of the FindCommand and its relevant dependencies<br>
 ![ListCommandClass](uml-diagrams/ListCommandClass.png)

 The `ListCommand` class implements the `Command` interface and is responsible for printing out a list of items in the inventory to the output.